2177This page contains information on 2177 for veterinary use.

 1. Before withdrawing vaccine from liquid nitrogen canister, protect hands with gloves, wear long sleeves and use a facemask or goggles.
 It is possible an accident could occur with either the liquid nitrogen or the ampules of vaccine.
 When removing an ampule from the cane, hold palm of gloved hand away from body and face.

-4. Dilute the vaccine with diluent for administration.
+4. Dilute the vaccine for administration.
 Use 200 ml sterile diluent for each 1,000 doses of vaccine to administer 0.2 ml dose per chicken by the subcutaneous route.

 5. Draw contents of ampule into a sterile 10 ml syringe, mounted with an 18 gauge needle.